-Treatment for thalassemia depends on which type you have and if it is severe.
-If you are a carrier or have a mild type, you may need little or no treatment.
+Treatment for thalassemia depends on which type of thalassemia you have and the severity of your symptoms.
+If you have no or only mild symptoms, you may need little or no treatment.

-Treatment for thalassemia major often includes regular blood transfusions and folate supplements.
+Treatment for moderate to severe forms of thalassemia often includes regular blood transfusions and folate supplements.
 Folate (also called folic acid) helps your body make healthy blood cells.
 Alpha thalassemia can sometimes be mistaken for low-iron anemia, and iron supplements may be recommended as a treatment.
 But iron supplements have no effect on thalassemia.

 In the most severe cases, bone marrow or stem cell transplants may help by replacing damaged cells with healthy ones from a donor (usually a relative such as a brother or sister).